AaronComo/DES/README.md

 ## Notes

-Message contains Chinese characters are NOT supported due to Unicode encoding.
+- Message contains Chinese characters are **NOT** supported due to Unicode encoding.
+- This program prioritizes presenting the implementation methods in a clearer manner rather than focusing on performance.